DinoZAR/ReportStupiderizer/README.md

 Downloader> d punkt
 ```

-4. To run it, run main.py
+4. To run it, run `python main.py`